-Up to \$750,000 will be awarded to one eligible rehabilitation project with existing U.S. Department of Agriculture, Rural Development (RD) Section 515 financing and project-based rental assistance for at least fifty percent (50%) of the units.
-This project will count towards the applicable set-asides and limits.
+Up to \$750,000 will be awarded to one eligible rehabilitation and/or new construction project(s) with existing U.S. Department of Agriculture, Rural Development (RD) Section 515 financing and project-based rental assistance for at least fifty percent (50%) of the units.
+Thisese projects will count towards the applicable set-asides and limits.
+The maximum award under this set aside to any one Principal will be one project.
 Other RD applications will be considered under the applicable set-asides.

-D. NONPROFIT AND CHDO SET-ASIDES, NATIONAL HOUSING TRUST FUND, AND CHOICE NEIGHBORHOODS IMPLEMENTATION SET-ASIDE
+D. NONPROFIT AND CHOO SET-ASIDES, NATIONAL HOUSING TRUST FUND, AND CHOICE NEIGHBORHOODS IMPLEMENTATION SET-ASIDE